 - No built-in market replay functionality.

-- TradeStation Analytics – platform used to analyze markets and develop your trading strategy.
-The platform does not require any brokerage account but give access to many TradeStation analysis tools, including RadarScreen, Matrix, OptionStation Pro, Easy Language, Portfolio Maestro and TradeStation Scanner.
-You can read more about these tools in our best day trading platform review.
+- TradeStation Analytics – a platform used to analyze markets and develop your trading strategy.
+The platform does not require any brokerage account but gives access to many TradeStation analysis tools, including RadarScreen, Matrix, OptionStation Pro, Easy Language, Portfolio Maestro and TradeStation Scanner.
+You can read more about these tools in our best-day trading platform review.

 Multicharts

-- Multicharts can also recalculate your chart indicators on each tick, keeping the user synchronized with the real market situation.
+- Multicharts can also recalculate your chart indicators on each tick, keeping the user synchronised with the actual market situation.

 - Multiple playback speeds.